RudranshKi/SRAM/README.md

 ![image](https://github.com/RudranshKi/SRAM/assets/110120694/ddd826ea-1617-49f3-8710-7f31487aa6ef)

+Note : *Vt = 0.67V (found from model files of the transistors)*

 ##### <ins>HOLD</ins>

-When the access transistors are off the data is hold onto the inverters of SRAM as long sufficent supply voltage is present.
+When the **access transistors** (m3 and m5) are off the data is hold onto the inverters of SRAM as long sufficent supply voltage is present.

 #### <ins>6T-SRAM Design</ins>